 In July 2012, we announced our decision to invest in a new enterprise-wide business system for our Distribution segment.
 The current anticipated total investment in the new system is approximately \$45 million, which will be spread over a number of years.
 Of the total investment, approximately 75% will be capitalized.
-Depreciation and amortization of the capitalized cost is expected to begin in the first half of 2014 and increase over the following three to four years.
-In order to minimize disruptions to our ongoing operations we have developed a project plan that takes a phased approach to implementation and includes appropriate contingencies.
-For the years ended December 31, 2013 and 2012, expenses incurred were approximately \$1.3 million and \$1.3 million, respectively, and capital expenditures were \$9.9 million and \$7.4 million, respectively.
-In 2014, the Distribution segment is expected to reach a significant milestone when the Minarik Automation & Controls facilities go live on the new system.
+Depreciation and amortization of the capitalized cost commenced in 2014 and is expected to increase over the following three to four years.
+In order to minimize disruptions to our ongoing operations we have developed a project plan that takes a phased approach to implementation.
+For the years ended December 31, 2014 and 2013, expenses incurred were approximately \$0.8 million and \$1.3 million, respectively, and capital expenditures were \$8.0 million and \$9.9 million, respectively.
+In 2014, the Distribution segment reached a significant milestone when our Minarik Automation & Controls facilities went live on the new system.